anggathestarboy/anggathestarboy/README.md

 ---

-> 🧠 *“Keep learning.
-Keep building.
-Keep inspiring.”*
+> 🧠 *“Humans are born ignorant, not stupid.
+They become stupid through laziness and despair.”*